Federico Dimarco: Return to Inter Milan

 On 10 June 2023, Dimarco played in the Champions League final against Manchester City, in which he had a chance to equalize, three minutes after the opponent scored the only goal in the 68th minute, through a header that hit the crossbar, he then tried to capitalize on the rebound as well, but his shot was blocked by teammate Romelu Lukaku.

 On 12 November 2023, in a Serie A match at home to Frosinone, Dimarco scored from 56.08 m, near the half-way line; the game ended in a 2–0 victory for Inter.
+A month later, on 30 December, he extended his contract with Inter Milan until 2027.

-On 30 December 2023, Dimarco extended his contract with Inter Milan until 2027.
+On 26 April 2026, Dimarco provided an assist in a 2–2 away draw against Torino, becoming the player with the most assists in a single Serie A season, reaching 17 assists, surpassing the previous record held by Papu Gómez in the 2019–20 season.

 International career

 Youth

 In 2013, Dimarco was a member of the Italy under-17 side that finished runners-up at the UEFA European Under-17 Championship in Slovakia and was eliminated in the second round of the FIFA U-17 World Cup.
 With the Italy under-19, he took part at the 2016 UEFA European Under-19 Championship, where Italy reached the final.
 Dimarco scored four goals in the tournament, including three penalties and one free kick.

 On 22 March 2018, Dimarco debuted with the Italy under-21 in a 1–1 friendly draw against Norway, entering as a substitute for Giuseppe Pezzella (1–1).
 He scored his first under-21 goal on 11 September in a 3–1 friendly victory against Albania.